 You have two money buckets, one for risk and growth which you invest in things like stocks, high-yield bonds, real estate and commodities.
 Your other bucket is your security bucket and is kept partly in cash, bonds, and CDs.

 How you divide up the bucket depends on a few things including your time horizon, the further from retirement the more risk you can take and your own risk tolerance.
 Putting “too much” in the risk bucket will mean some of us can’t sleep at night.

 Once you have your money divided, you are not to change that allocation unless you are moving into a different stage of life.
 You change it as you near retirement for instance, but not according to what the market is doing.

-This chapter goes into great detail explaining the different types of investments and which bucket each of them belong to.
-There is also a section on trying to time the market and why this is a terrible idea and instead you should use dollar cost averaging which LMM has done an episode on.
+This chapter goes into great detail explaining the different types of investments and which bucket each of them belongs to.
+There is also a section on trying to time the market and why this is a terrible idea, and instead you should use dollar cost averaging which LMM has done an episode on.

 There is also a section on tax loss harvesting which we also did an episode on.

 Chapter Five, Step Five is about creating a lifetime income plan.
 This chapter is all about legendary investor Ray Dalio’s asset allocation.
 Like the others, the chapter is interminably long.
 Here is the Cliff Notes version;

 30% in an index fund like the S&P 500 for diversification

 15% in intermediate-term (seven to ten year) Treasuries) and 40% in long-term (20-25 year) Treasuries